aenaghai/python-2048/README.md

 # python-2048
-python implementation of the game 2048
+Python implementation of 4x4 2048 game.
+Use arrow keys to move the tiles in the desired direction.